xh3b4sd/clustr-node/README.md

   meta:
     workerId: WORKER_ID
     group:    GROUP
-    dataType: DATA_TYPE
   data:       YOUR_MESSAGE
 ```

 Each meta item should be a string.
+The `workerId` should not be provided if
+the message was sent by the master.
 The data you send to a channel, using the
 `publish` method, can be whatever is stringifyable.
 So you will be able to
 receive what you send.
 Note that confirmation messages should only be simple
 strings.